denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 ### RESULTS
 The following plots were generated using plots.ipynb.
 ![Accuracy](/plots/accuracy.png)
 Train accuracy is higher than test accuracy.
 This is a sign of overfitting.
-Unfortunately I did not have enough computational time to better analyze the landscape of hyperparameters in order to reduce overfitting.
-Model_2 was an attempt to reduce complexity (reducing the number of conv-filters).
+Unfortunately, I did not have enough computational time to better analyze the landscape of hyperparameters in order to reduce overfitting.
+Model_2 was just an attempt to reduce complexity (reducing the number of conv-filters).

 ![Loss](/plots/loss.png)